swapnilrevankar/swapBlog/content/post/pycharm-motionbuilder.md

   - documentation
 ---

 PyCharm, a popular Python IDE, can greatly enhance your scripting experience in MotionBuilder.
-This tutorial will guide you through the process of configuring PyCharm for MotionBuilder scripting, enabling autocompletion and external documentation features to streamline your development workflow.
+This tutorial will guide you through the process of configuring PyCharm for MotionBuilder scripting, enabling autocompletion feature to streamline your development workflow.

 ## Prerequisites
 - PyCharm IDE